SciCatProject/scicatlive/README.md

 <details>
  <summary>(click to expand)</summary>

-To add a new service, with advanced configuration (see the [frontend service](./services/frontend/) for an extensive example):
+To add a new service, with advanced configuration (see the [backend](./services/backend/) for an extensive example):
 1. follow the steps from the [basic section](#basic)
-2. eventually, include any service, in the service-specific folder which is specific to the service and not shared by other, more general services
+2. eventually, include any service, in the service-specific folder which is specific to the service and not shared by other, more general services, e.g. [here](./services/backend/services/).
+This folder should also include different versions of the same service, e.g. v3 and v4 [here](./services/backend/services/)
 3. eventually, if the service supports [ENVs](#docker-compose-env-variables), leverage the [include override](https://docs.docker.com/compose/multiple-compose-files/include/#include-and-overrides) feature from docker compose.
 For this:
-   1. create a `compose.base.yaml` file, e.g. [here](./services/frontend/compose.base.yaml), which should contain the `base` configuration, i.e. the one where all ENVs are unset, i.e. the features are disabled
+   1. create a `compose.base.yaml` file, e.g. [here](./services/backend/services/v4/compose.base.yaml), which should contain the `base` configuration, i.e. the one where all ENVs are unset, i.e. the features are disabled
-   2. create the ENV-specific (e.g. `OIDC_ENABLED`) `compose.<ENV>.yaml` file, e.g. [frontend compose.oidc.yaml](./services/frontend/compose.oidc.yaml), with the additional/override config, specific to the enabled feature
+   2. create the ENV-specific (e.g. `ELASTIC_ENABLED`) `compose.<ENV>.yaml` file, e.g. [backend v4 compose.elastic.yaml](./services/backend/services/v4/compose.elastic.yaml), with the additional/override config, specific to the enabled feature
-   3. create a symlink from [.empty.yaml](./services/.empty.yaml) to each `.compose.<ENV>.yaml`, e.g. [here](./services/frontend/.compose.oidc.yaml).
+   3. create a symlink from [.empty.yaml](./services/.empty.yaml) to each `.compose.<ENV>.yaml`, e.g. [here](./services/backend/services/v4/.compose.elastic.yaml).
 This is used whenever the `ENV` is unset, as described in the next step
    4. use `compose.yaml` to merge the `compose*.yaml` files together, making sure to default to `.compose.<ENV>.yaml` whenever the `ENV` is not set.
-See an example [here](./services/frontend/compose.yaml)
+See an example [here](./services/backend/services/v4/compose.yaml)
+   5. if the service is another version of an existing one, e.g. v3 and v4 versions of the `backend` service, add the selective include in the parent compose.yaml, e.g. [here](./services/backend/compose.yaml)
-4. eventually, add entrypoints for init logics, as described [here](#if-the-service-does-not-support-entrypoints-yet-one-needs-to)
+4. eventually, add entrypoints for init logics, as described [here](#if-the-service-does-not-support-entrypoints-yet-one-needs-to), e.g. like [here](./services/backend/services/v4/compose.base.yaml)

 </details>